From Generation to Detection: A Multimodal Multi-Task Dataset for Benchmarking Health Misinformation: MM-Health Dataset

 \subsubsection{Health Misinformation Collection}

 To ensure variability, we utilise four recent health-related misinformation datasets~\cite{Med-MMHL,MMCoVaR,MM-COVID,ReCOVery}, collected between February 2020 and May 2023, as our primary data sources.
 Since Twitter (now known as X.com) restricted data access through its application programming interface (API) in 2023, we exclude tweets from these datasets and focus on the available news articles.
 While Med-MMHL provides raw text and image data, the other datasets only provide URLs as their data source.
 However, not all URLs are accessible due to news websites consistently removing outdated or misleading news, either voluntarily or in response to complaints.
 Therefore, we validate the URLs in the database and scrape the text and image metadata from the available URLs and attach the reliable and unreliable labels extracted from the original datasets.
-We also use the Pillow~\footnote{\url{https://python-pillow.org/}} library to filter out some images, such as blurry, logo-based, fuzzy, or meaningless images, which are often downloaded during web scraping. \textbf{See Figure~\ref{fig:remove-images} in appendix for examples of the removed images}.
+We also use the Pillow\footnote{\url{https://python-pillow.org/}} library to filter out some images, such as blurry, logo-based, or meaningless images, which are often downloaded during web scraping.
+Examples of removed images are in Appendix (Figure \ref{fig:remove-images}).